-As part of Ackerman’s 60th Anniversary Celebration, the 2020 Emotionally Focused Therapy (EFT) program will be held at the Ackerman Institute.
+Ackerman’s 2020 Emotionally Focused Therapy (EFT) program will be held online.

-Seating in this externship is intentionally limited in order to foster a more personal, experiential learning environment.
-EFT therapists will be present to assist with learning and practice in small groups.
+Space in this training limited in order to foster a more personal, experiential learning environment.
+EFT therapists will be present at the online training to assist with learning and practice in virtual groups.